academe/Omnipay-Wirecard/README.md

 $request = $gateway->purchase([
     ...normal purchase data (TODO: examples)...
     //
-    // These three URLs are mandatory, but will default to the returnUrl
+    // These three URLs are mandatory to the gateway, but will be defaulted to the
-    // where they are not set.
+    // returnUrl where they are not set.
     'returnUrl' => 'https://example.com/complete',
     //'cancelUrl' => 'https://example.com/complete?status=cancel', // User cancelled
     //'failureUrl' => 'https://example.com/complete?status=failure', // Failed to authorise